POLICIES & PROCEDURES

 Appointments & Cancellations

 Sessions are booked by mutual agreement.
 I ask for at least 24 hours’ notice if you need to cancel or rearrange a session.
 Sessions cancelled with less than 24 hours’ notice, or missed without notice, are usually charged at the full session fee.
-I understand that emergencies and unforeseen circumstances can occur and these will be considered on a case-by-case basis.
+I understand that emergencies and unforeseen circumstances can occur and these will be considered on a case by case basis.

 Fees & Payment